idlrl/flare/tutorial/modules.md

 Within this block of code, the user usually has to implement three functions: `_get_init_states`, `_cts_predict` and `_cts_store_data`.
 The first function needed by memory-augmented agents is explained in details in [Short-term Temporal Memory](memory.md).
 The second function is called to predict actions given the current environment observations.
 If there are multiple CTs, the agent is responsible for specifying the calling order of them.
 The third function is called after the agent gets some feedback from the environment after taking actions (`_step_env`), and this feedback along with the current observations are stored in data buffers.
 If there are multiple CTs, each CT will have its own data buffer.
 Thus in `_cts_store_data`, the agent is responsible for implementing what data to store for each CT.

-The user can inherit the base `Agent` class to implement these three functions.
+The user can inherit from the base `Agent` class to implement these three functions.
 For example, if there is only CT called 'RL', then a `SimpleRLAgent` can be:
 ```python
 class SimpleRLAgent(Agent):
     """